nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-web-adapters.md

 ### Creating a Business Object

-And then to create a business object, you have to issue a `POST` on the object resource plus the name of the newly created document, like this:
+To create a business object, issue a `POST` on the object resource with the name of the newly created document:

 {{#> panel type='code' heading='POST Request Body'}}